 There are a wide range of dog-friendly accommodation options available in the Port Stephens region.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 Pet-Friendly Caravan Parks in Port Stephens

 For starters, many of the local caravan parks permit dogs.
 The jointly-run Fingal Bay Holiday Park, Shoal Bay Holiday Park and Halifax Holiday Park (in between Nelson Bay and Shoal Bay) permit dogs when staying in your own tent or caravan.

-There are exclusion periods including NSW school holidays and long weekends (as is common in coastal areas of NSW), except for the June long weekend and July school holidays.
-You also need to request permission in advance.
+There are no longer any exclusion periods during school holidays and long weekends (as is common in coastal areas of NSW), although there is a limit of one dog per site during school holidays and over public holidays.
+You do however need to request permission in advance.
 For their full pet policy click here.